rajan596/Devs-Journal/HLD.md

-Overview
+# Short Notes

-Fear of data loss from RAM, hard disk or machine failure.
+- Fear of data loss from RAM, hard disk or machine failure.
-Do Replication.
+  - Do Replication
-Replication involves a leader and replicas approach.
+  - Replication involves a leader and replicas approach.
-If too much data..
+- If too much data..
-Do sharding (split data on diff machines)
+  - Do sharding (split data on diff machines)
-Fear of overloading on one machine.
+- Fear of overloading on one machine.
-Do horizontal scaling with load balancing techniques like consistent hashing, proxy, load balancer If the middleware component becomes a bottleneck in data handling for proxy..
+  - Do horizontal scaling with load balancing techniques like consistent hashing, proxy, load balancer
+- If the middleware component becomes a bottleneck in data handling for proxy..
-Get IP address from zookeeper kind of infra and then directly connect to machine for communication Synchronous vs asynchronous replicas
+  - Get IP address from zookeeper kind of infra and then directly connect to machine for communication
+- Synchronous vs asynchronous replicas
-Synchronous: choose this if it requires strong guarantee of data persistence.
+  - Synchronous: choose this if it requires strong guarantee of data persistence.
-Data gets written to replica and after write is done producer receives ack.
+      - Data gets written to replica and after write is done producer receives ack.
-Strong consistency in case read is done from replica
+      - Strong consistency in case read is done from replica
-Asynchronous: little low guarantee of data persistence.
+  - Asynchronous: little low guarantee of data persistence.
-Has higher throughput than synchronous replication.
+      - Has higher throughput than synchronous replication.
 Eventual consistency if read is done from replica.
 We can configure X no of sync replicas and Y no of async replicas.
 Total replica = X + Y If application is read heavy and calculated data is not changed too frequently..